apache/beam/examples/templates/java/README.md

     ```

 ## AVRO format transferring.
-In this template presented example Class to deserialize AVRO from Kafka and serialize it to AVRO in Pub/Sub.
+This template contains an example Class to deserialize AVRO from Kafka and serialize it to AVRO in Pub/Sub.

-To use this example in the specific case, follow the few steps:
+To use this example in the specific case, follow these steps:

 - Create your own class to describe AVRO schema.
-As an example use [TaxiRide class](examples/templates/java/kafka-to-pubsub/src/main/java/org/apache/beam/templates/avro/TaxiRide.java).
+As an example use [TaxiRide class](kafka-to-pubsub/src/main/java/org/apache/beam/templates/avro/TaxiRide.java).
 Just define necessary fields.
 - Create your own Avro Deserializer class.
-As an example use [TaxiRidesKafkaAvroDeserializer class](examples/templates/java/kafka-to-pubsub/src/main/java/org/apache/beam/templates/avro/TaxiRidesKafkaAvroDeserializer.java).
+As an example use [TaxiRidesKafkaAvroDeserializer class](kafka-to-pubsub/src/main/java/org/apache/beam/templates/avro/TaxiRidesKafkaAvroDeserializer.java).
 Just rename it, and put your own Schema class as the necessary types.
-- Modify the [FormatTransform.readAvrosFromKafka method](examples/templates/java/kafka-to-pubsub/src/main/java/org/apache/beam/templates/transforms/FormatTransform.java).
+- Modify the [FormatTransform.readAvrosFromKafka method](kafka-to-pubsub/src/main/java/org/apache/beam/templates/transforms/FormatTransform.java).
 Put your Schema class and Deserializer to the related parameter.
 ```java
 return KafkaIO.<String, TaxiRide>read()
         ...